cisagov/pshtt/README.md

 >* `HSTS` - A domain has HTTP Strict Transport Security enabled if its canonical HTTPS endpoint has HSTS enabled.
 * `HSTS Header` - This field provides a domain's HSTS header at its canonical endpoint.
 * `HSTS Max Age` - A domain's HSTS max-age is its canonical endpoint's max-age.
-* `HSTS Entire Domain` - A domain has HSTS enabled for the entire domain if its root HTTPS endpoint has HSTS enabled and uses the HSTS `includeSubDomains` flag.
+* `HSTS Entire Domain` - A domain has HSTS enabled for the entire domain if its **root HTTPS endpoint** (not the canonical HTTPS endpoint) has HSTS enabled and uses the HSTS `includeSubDomains` flag.
-* `HSTS Preload Ready` - A domain is HSTS "preload ready" if its root HTTPS endpoint has HSTS enabled, has a max-age of at least 18 weeks, and uses the `includeSubDomains` and `preload` flag.
+* `HSTS Preload Ready` - A domain is HSTS "preload ready" if its **root HTTPS endpoint** (not the canonical HTTPS endpoint) has HSTS enabled, has a max-age of at least 18 weeks, and uses the `includeSubDomains` and `preload` flag.
-* `HSTS Preload Pending` - A domain is "preload pending" when it appears in the [Chrome preload pending list](https://hstspreload.appspot.com/api/v2/pending).
+* `HSTS Preload Pending` - A domain is "preload pending" when it appears in the [Chrome preload pending list](https://hstspreload.org/api/v2/pending).
 * `HSTS Preloaded` - A domain is HSTS preloaded if its domain name appears in the [Chrome preload list](https://chromium.googlesource.com/chromium/src/net/+/master/http/transport_security_state_static.json), regardless of what header is present on any endpoint.

 #### Scoring